 “ugc” stands for “User Generated Content”.
 That means, if someone posts or comments on your blog or forum for free and uses a link there, Google wants you to mark it with this tag.

 Now the question may arise, what happens to my previous “nofollow” links?
 Do they need to be changed?

 definitely, the answer is “no”.
 Keep the previous link as it was.
 Google didn’t exclude “nofollow”.
 Google brings two new tags so that Google bots can get a better idea about the link.

 Again, the question may arise in the mind of many, can I use multiple tags in one link?

 Previously we saw that we could use the “norefferer nofollow” attributes in the link.
 Now, if you want, you can use these newly introduced two attributes with them.
 You can even use rel=”nofollow ugc” this way.

-Many manage their affiliate sites with the Amazon products.
-They may be wondering, should they use the attribute rel=”sponsored” instead of rel=”nofollow” on site linking.
+Many manage their affiliate sites with Amazon products.
+They may be wondering, if should they use the attribute rel=”sponsored” instead of rel=”nofollow” on-site linking.

 Google wants you to use rel=”sponsored” for sponsored or advertising links.
 However, Google has no objection to using “nofollow” as before.

 My personal opinion is that I’m not interested in using sponsored tags.
 By no means do I want to link to my site with a “sponsored” tag.